Women in the Democratic Republic of the Congo: Sexual violence

 The war situation has made the life of women more precarious.
 Violence against women seems to be perceived by large sectors of society to be normal.
 In July 2007, the International Committee of the Red Cross expressed concern about the situation in eastern DRC.

 A phenomenon of 'pendulum displacement' has developed, where people hasten at night to safety.
-According to Yakin Ertürk, the UN Special Rapporteur on Violence against Women who toured eastern Congo in July 2007, violence against women in North and South Kivu included “unimaginable brutality”.
+According to Yakin Ertürk, the UN Special Rapporteur on Violence against Women who toured eastern Congo in July 2007, violence against women in North and South Kivu included "unimaginable brutality".
 "Armed groups attack local communities, loot, rape, kidnap women and children and make them work as sexual slaves," Ertürk said.
 A local initiative by women in Bukavu aims for recovery from violence based on women's own empowerment.

 In December 2008 GuardianFilms posted a film on the Guardian newspaper website profiling a project to record the testimony of over 400 women and girls who had been abused by marauding militia.

 Female genital mutilation

 Besides war rape in Congo's civil wars, there are other serious threats to women's physical well-being in the Democratic Republic of the Congo.
 Female genital mutilation (FGM), while not widespread, exists among some populations in northern parts of the DRC.
-The prevalence of FGM is estimated at about 5% of women in the DRC.
+The prevalence of FGM is estimated at 5% of women in the DRC.
 FGM is now illegal: the law imposes a penalty of two to five years of prison and a fine of 200,000 Congolese francs on any person who violates the "physical or functional integrity" of the genital organs.

 Women's health

 Maternal mortality rates are high, as access to maternal healthcare is limited.
 Additionally, a woman can only use contraceptives with the permission of her husband, rendering her unable to prevent herself from contracting AIDS from him.

-Women are disproportionally impacted by HIV in the DRC: of the 390,000 adults infected with HIV 71.79% are women.
+Women are disproportionately impacted by HIV in the DRC: of the 390,000 adults infected with HIV 71.79% are women.
 The rate of new HIV infections among women ages 15–24 was four-times higher than that of men in the same demographic.
 Women are also less likely to have access to treatment than men.
 73% of adult men living with HIV are on treatment, compared to 58% of adult women.

-Under the penal code of the Democratic Republic of Congo (DRC) abortion is prohibited, but it is generally accepted that an abortion can be performed to save a women's life.
+Under the penal code of the Democratic Republic of Congo (DRC) abortion is prohibited, but it is generally accepted that an abortion can be performed to save a woman's life.
 However, access to safe abortion in the DRC is extremely limited and women are rarely able to access reliable medical procedures.
 The DRC is a signatory to the Maputo Protocol which directs states to legalize abortion in cases where a woman's physical and mental health is at jeopardy or in cases of rape, incest, and fetal anomaly.
-The Congolese government ratified the Maputo Protocol in March 2018, and due to the nature of the country's legal system, this expanded the categories of legal abortion in compliance with the Maputo Protocol.
+The Congolese government ratified the Maputo Protocol in March 2008, and due to the nature of the country's legal system, this expanded the categories of legal abortion in compliance with the Maputo Protocol.